Ankyloglossia: Presentation

-Ankyloglossia can affect eating, especially breastfeeding, speech and oral hygiene as well as have mechanical/social effects.
+Ankyloglossia can affect eating (especially breastfeeding), speech, and oral hygiene, and can have other mechanical and social effects.
 Ankyloglossia can also prevent the tongue from contacting the anterior palate.
 This can then promote an infantile swallow and hamper the progression to an adult-like swallow which can result in an open bite deformity.
 It can also result in mandibular prognathism; this happens when the tongue contacts the anterior portion of the mandible with exaggerated anterior thrusts.

 Opinion varies regarding how frequently ankyloglossia truly causes problems.
 Some professionals believe it is rarely symptomatic, whereas others believe it is associated with a variety of problems.
 The disagreement among professionals was documented in a study by Messner and Lalakea (2000).

 Feeding

 Messner et al. studied ankyloglossia and infant feeding.
 Thirty-six infants with ankyloglossia were compared to a control group without ankyloglossia.
 The two groups were followed for six months to assess possible breastfeeding difficulties; defined as nipple pain lasting more than six weeks, or infant difficulty latching onto or staying onto the mother's breast.
 Twenty-five percent of mothers of infants with ankyloglossia reported breastfeeding difficulty compared with only 3% of the mothers in the control group.
 The study concluded that ankyloglossia can adversely affect breastfeeding in certain infants.
 Infants with ankyloglossia do not, however, have such big difficulties when feeding from a bottle.

 Wallace and Clark also studied breastfeeding difficulties in infants with ankyloglossia.
 They followed 10 infants with ankyloglossia who underwent surgical tongue-tie division.
 Eight of the ten mothers experienced poor infant latching onto the breast, 6/10 experienced sore nipples and 5/10 experienced continual feeding cycles; 3/10 mothers were exclusively breastfeeding.
 Following a tongue-tie division, 4/10 mothers noted immediate improvements in breastfeeding, 3/10 mothers did not notice any improvements and 6/10 mothers continued breastfeeding for at least four months after the surgery.
-The study concluded that tongue-tie division may be a possible benefit for infants experiencing breastfeeding difficulties due to ankyloglossia and further investigation is warranted.
+The study concluded that tongue-tie division may be a benefit for infants experiencing breastfeeding difficulties due to ankyloglossia and further investigation is warranted.